Ae3232/headless-cms/content/about-us/_index.md

 whoAreItemImg2: "/images/who-are-img2.svg"
 whoAreItemTitle2: 'Business managers '
-whoAreItemDescription2: who need to increase the efficiency of business processes with the help of technology, or build new technology-powered processes.
+whoAreItemDescription2: who need to increase the efficiency of business processes with the help of technology or build new technology-powered processes.
 Using CoTeams, you can find the team with experience in the relevant business domain to plan, develop, and support truly effective software solutions.
 whoAreItemImg3: "/images/who-are-img3.svg"